 Exhaust and Safety

 Propane is a clean-burning fuel, which means it puts out far fewer pollutants than gasoline.
-In addition to being easier on the environment, this also means fewer fumes to worry about in the yard or at the campsite.
+This also means fewer fumes to worry about in the yard or at the campsite.
 This does not mean a propane generator is safe for use in an enclosed space.

 Although propane generators produce little carbon monoxide compared to gasoline-powered generators, carbon monoxide is released when propane burns and can fill up an enclosed space.
 Carbon monoxide is odorless and colorless, dangerous and deadly.
 With that in mind, never use a propane generator in an enclosed space.

-Next to power output, noise is typically the biggest factor consumers take into account when shopping for a generator.
-This is because generators are notoriously loud.
-Most generators have decibel ratings that indicate how loud they are so shoppers will know what to expect before buying them and turning them on.
+Generators are notoriously loud with decibel ratings that indicate how loud they are.
 Most generators run at about 70 decibels, which is similar to the sound of a car engine.
 Ultraquiet generators run at around 55 decibels.

 Keep in mind that a generator running at full capacity will be louder than the same generator running at 50 percent of its maximum load.
 Every 10 increments on a decibel scale are equivalent to 10 times the sound.
 Therefore, a generator running at 70 decibels is 10 times louder than a generator running at 60 decibels.